Ben-Flores/SummitSports/README.md

 Summit Stash stores the inventory information in an external database that can be accessed by multiple devices running the application with different credentials simultaneously, thus protecting the information while making it as accessible as possible.
 Summit Stash includes templates for tracking a snow sports inventory that can also be easily customized by accounts with administrative privileges.
 Different products will require different fields for their relevant attributes, and Summit Stash helps you design your inventory database in a way that can track relevant information optimally.
 The business front of the application interfaces with the marketplace front in order to provide sales reports that help the business assess popular products, high-demand items, and customer activity across different times.

-On the customer front, Summit Stash offers browsing capabilities by categories defined according the structure of the inventory database.
+On the customer front, Summit Stash offers browsing capabilities by categories defined according to the structure of the inventory database.
 Customer credentials are saved in the database, and this helps make checkout faster once personal details have been saved.

 ### Inventory and Inventory Control

-Summit Stash will be able to inventory a variety of equiment used in snow sports.
+Summit Stash will be able to inventory a variety of equipment used in snow sports.
 * Skis and Snowboards
 * Ski and Snowboard Boots and Bindings (and other snow footwear)
 * Snow Gear (Helmets, Goggles, Gloves, etc.)